 Rachel has been a teacher for more than two decades and has Qualified Teacher Status and Subject Leader of Education for Maths and Assessment qualifications.

-She develops Trust-wide teaching and learning strategies, as well as lead coaching and mentoring programmes, and the research and evaluation of innovative pedagogical practices.
+She leads on Trust-wide teaching and learning strategies, as well as providing training and coaching support for Senior Leadership Teams, Middle Leaders, and teachers, using and evaluating research to develop and embed innovative pedagogical practices.

-Titles she has held during her career include Maths, PE, ICT and Assessment Subject Leader, Key Stage Two Lead, Deputy Head and Acting Headteacher.
+Titles Rachel has held during her career include Maths, PE, ICT and Assessment Subject Leader, Key Stage Two Lead, Deputy Head and Acting Headteacher.